accessibility-cv/accessibility-cv.github.io/index.md

 ## Call for Papers

 <div style="text-align: justify">
 We encourage submission of relevant research (including work in progress, novel perspectives, formative studies, benchmarks, methods) as extended abstracts for the poster session and workshop discussion (up to 4 pages in CVPR format).
-All submitted posters will be shared at the workshop.
 Topics of interests by this workshop include, but are not limited to:

   <ol>